 1. Make Your Returns Policy Clear and Readily Available on Your Site

-One of the first steps is the ensure your returns policy is clear and readily available to shoppers.
-While this won't necessarily prevent fraudulent returns, it will help ensure that shoppers don't accidentally violate your e-commerce return policy.
+One of the first steps is to make sure your returns policy is clear and readily available to shoppers.
+While this won't necessarily prevent fraudulent returns, it will help ensure shoppers don't accidentally violate your e-commerce return policy.

 2. Make Sure All Returns Are Inspected Thoroughly

-You should also make sure that you have a thorough return inspection process in place.
+You should also ensure that you have a thorough return inspection process in place.
 This will help ensure your business does not accept back items that have been used or swapped out for fakes.